Surfing Plymouth (Beach & Surf Guide)

 The jewel in South Devon’s surfing crown, it’s a quality beach break located not far from Kingsbridge and only a short drive from Plymouth.

-It hoovers up the most swell of any of the surfing beaches on this list making it a great option if the waves look too small at places like Wembury or Bovisand.
+It hoovers up the most swell of any surfing beaches on this list, making it a great option if the waves look too small at places like Wembury or Bovisand.

 When it gets good, it gets really good!

-The river mouth here can carve some great banks out, offering predominantly rights the waves here can be ridden for a good 100 metres when a solid groundswell hits the coast.
+The river mouth here can carve some great banks, offering predominantly rights.
+The waves here can be ridden for 100 metres when a solid groundswell hits the coast, making for some leg-burning rides.

-Best from low to mid tide you can find waves all over Bantham but the primary breaks are directly in front of the river mouth and an A-frame peak that breaks close to the rocks at the right of the bay.
+From low to mid tide, you can find waves all over Bantham, but the primary breaks are directly in front of the river mouth and an A-frame peak that breaks close to the rocks at the right of the bay.

-It’s popular with surfers from Plymouth and Kingsbridge here so the lineup can get busy, particularly in the summer months.
+It’s popular with surfers from Plymouth and Kingsbridge here, which can make the lineup busy, particularly in the summer months.

-Check out our guide to surfing Bantham to find out more or if you’re just starting out on your surfing journey take a look at the guide on surfing Bigbury which is a great location to learn to surf with a fantastic surf school just off the beach.
+Check out our guide to surfing Bantham to find out more, or if you’re starting on your surfing journey, take a look at the guide on surfing Bigbury, a perfect spot to learn to surf with a fantastic surf school just off the beach.

 Challaborough

-Challabborough Bay is a relatively sheltered beach break just to the west of Bantham and Bigbury.
+Challabborough Bay is a relatively sheltered beach break west of Bantham and Bigbury.

 You can find a short right-hander that breaks off a rocky outcrop on the right of the bay.
 This reef offers a steep take-off with one or two sections before it rolls into deep water in the centre of the bay.